How do i get started and what is the process?

 are our sessions confidential?

 Yes they are.
-I abide by the BACP's strict code of ethics surrounding confidentiality and as with all counsellors and therapists, I have a supervisor but I would not give your full name during supervision.
+I abide by the BACP's strict code of ethics surrounding confidentiality and you can be assured that our sessions take place in utmost confidentiality.
+As with all counsellors and therapists, I have a supervisor but I do not disclose your full name during supervision.
 Circumstances in which I may break confidentiality would be if I felt you were at harm to yourself or someone else or if there were a child protection issue but I would always try, if possible, to speak to you first.

 can i bring a friend/relative with me?

 It can feel daunting to embark on counselling and it is understandable that you may feel more comfortable coming along to sessions with a companion.
 However, it is important that sessions are on a one to one basis in order for them to be as therapeutically effective as possible.
 If you have someone who is able to assist you getting here or walking you to the door then by all means use that as it may be very helpful but if it simply feels too daunting then it might be worth waiting until such time that you do feel ready.
 Guides for the blind and language interpreters including sign language specialists are the exception.

 I feel i might need anti depressants, can you prescribe them for me?